saisandeepvaddi/my-personal-website/content/blog/simple-react-forms-with-formik/index.md

 ## useFormik hook

-Out of different ways you can use `Formik` to create forms, the `useFormik` hook is the only thing I've always needed.
+Out of different ways you can use `Formik` to create forms, the `useFormik` hook is the only thing I've ever needed.
 It takes a `config` object and returns an object with all the tools we need to create forms.

 The minimum values you need to add in the `config` object are: